danialgoodwin/ultimate-city/README.md

 - the night view from above could be a logo.
 Aka, green areas or water in that formation with no lights.
 Though parks typically have some lights.
 Maybe have ones that don't point up, or aren't that bright, or are motion-censored.
 Maybe good publicity if it was a cool logo
 - surrounded by a cool/interesting full marathon path, which is also wide enough for a service vehicle for the rare trash cans and mile/km markers.
 - There should probably be multiple ways to each/most destinations so that the alternate routes can be taken if there is an issue (crash, maintainence, etc...)
+Ultimate City.
+No/few lights.
+Allow to manually turn green for safety vehicles.
+Cameras at all intersections.
+Maybe worth it to use more road/asphalt/concrete and less places for potential collision?
+- Integrated car-share (one standard to manage possibly multiple companies)
+- when cars/driving is efficient, then single lanes will be enough (mostly)
+- How dense (population) would a building have to be in order to make it more economical to build a parking garage?
+As opposed to just flat ground parking